aceisScope/GCP_DE_Notes/README.md

 -   `AllUsers:R` makes an object world readable
 -   `allUsers:objectViewer` makes a bucker or group of objects world readable
+-   IAM for bulk access to buckets
+-   ACL for granular access to buckets
+-   Signed policy document for buckets
 -   Signed URLs give time-limited read or write access to a specific Cloud Storage resource
--   programmatically create signed URLs

-Redundancy is

 ## [Persistent Disk](https://cloud.google.com/persistent-disk/) (Block)